konstantin-a-maslov/scalable_glacier_mapping/README.md

 ## Pretrained models

-TODO: Share the weights of the pretrained models (in gdrive if github restrictions do not allow).
+TODO: Share the weights of the pretrained models (in gdrive).

 ## License